Colombia with Kids: 3-Week Family Itinerary

 Rodadero is also a great base for day trips to Tayrona National Park.
 On our last full day in Rodadero we teamed up with Magic Tour Colombia to review their day trip to Playa del Cabo San Juan.

-After a comfortable bus ride to Tayrona National Park, we hiked through the jungle along the scenic shoreline of the Caribbean Sea to Cabo San Juan beach.
+On our day trip to Tayrona National Park, we hiked through the jungle along the scenic shoreline of the Caribbean Sea to Cabo San Juan beach.
 The kids were so excited to see several groups of monkeys along the way, while we enjoyed the scenic hike to a beautiful beach.

-Days 11-13: Minca
+Days 11-13: Minca with Kids

 Minca is a fun little backpacker town located in the Sierra Nevada mountains.
 It’s a relative newcomer to the Colombian travel scene, so it’s still in the early stages of its tourist development (which is both good and bad).